Russia, St. Petersburg, 14A Bolshaya Pushkarskaya Street

 The restoration of the interior design yielded several finds.
 One of the walls hid a lift for sending plates from the kitchen to the dining room.
 Lincrusta wallpaper fragments proved to be the most exciting discovery.
 The restorers developed a special technology of imitating the effect through multilayered stenciled print on canvas combined with hand-painting.

-The restored building will house a museum exhibition on the 300 years of ballet in St. Petersburg.
+The restored building will house a museum exhibition of ballet history in St. Petersburg.

 Gross floor area: 481 sq.m